A Handy 8-Point Buyer Checklist

 If there is a small seam, crack or access point, it will get in!
 Every leak has a source point, and the cost to repair it varies on how difficult it is to find that point and fix it.
 A disconnecting downspout is one thing, having to excavate the exterior perimeter to access the footing, waterproof and then put in new drainage, is another-doable but costly.

-If you would like to receive our FREE Home Buyer Workbook which will also include; A Handy 8-Point Home Buyer Checklist; a Lifestyle Spending Map and other helpful Home Buyer tools.
-Click Here, the download takes less than 5 seconds.
+If you would like to receive our FREE Home Buyer Workbook which will also include; A Handy 8-Point Home Buyer Checklist; a Lifestyle Spending Map and other helpful Home Buyer tools, Email [email protected] and add Buyer Guide to Subject line

 **PRO TIP: Proximity to Traffic: The location of a home in relation to traffic stop signs and traffic lights can mean a lot of braking and engine noise from outside.
 This can be disturbing if you are sensitive to noise, and it will go on day and night.
 Look to see if the bedrooms are located further away at the opposite end of the home or facing back – this will lessen the effects of street noise.